MauPerera/WC-Marketplace/dc-woocommerce-multi-vendor/readme.txt

 * Fixed: Product variation type is now available on the "Cart" page.
 * Fixed: Responsive issues in Vendor Dashboard fixed.
 * Fixed: Commission payment via PayPal MassPay issue has been fixed.
-* Modify: Description editor on the vendor's profile page has been modified.
+* Modified: Description editor on the vendor's profile page has been modified.
-* Modify: Shipping class now has User ID as suffix.
+* Modified: Shipping class now has User ID as suffix.

 = 2.3.3 =
 * Fixed: Hide Promote Tab from Vendor Dashboard when coupon creation capability is disabled.